rahulhaque/laravel-filepond/README.md

 #### validate()

-Calling the `Filepond::field()->validate($rules)` method will validate the temporarily stored file before processing the file further.
-Supports both single and multiple files validation just as Laravel's default validation for forms.
+Calling the `Filepond::field()->validate($rules)` method will validate the temporarily stored file before moving or copying further.
+Supports both single and multiple files validation just as Laravel's default form validation does.

+> **Note:** This method is not available when third party storage is set as your temporary storage.
+The files are uploaded directly to your third party storage and not available locally for any further modification.
+Calling this method in such condition will throw error that the file is not found.

 #### copyTo()

-Calling the `Filepond::field()->copyTo($pathWithFilename)` method will copy the file from the temporary storage to the path provided along with the filename and will set the file extension automatically.
-This method will return the copied file info along with filepond model id.
+Calling the `Filepond::field()->copyTo($pathWithFilename)` method will copy the file from the temporary storage to the path provided along with the filename and it will set the file extension **automatically**.
+This method will return the copied file info along with `Filepond` model id.
 For multiple file upload, it will return an array of copied files info.
-Also note that multiple files will be copied with trailing incremental values like `$filename-{$i}`.
+Also note that multiple files will be copied with **trailing incremental** values like `$filename-{$i}`.

 #### moveTo()

-Calling the `Filepond::field()->moveTo($pathWithFilename)` method works the same way as copy method.
-One thing it does extra for you is delete the file after copying, respecting the value of `soft_delete` configuration for `Filepond` model.
+Calling the `Filepond::field()->moveTo($pathWithFilename)` method works the same way as `copyTo()` method.
+One thing it does extra for you is delete the temporary file after copying, respecting the value of `soft_delete` configuration for `Filepond` model.

 #### delete()